deRonbrown/Cliffs-iOS/README.md

 #### `- (BOOL)cf_isSimpleSummary;`

-If this method returns `YES`, the summary event will be automatically tagged when the user leaves the view (i.e. `viewDidDisappear`) or when the users backgrounds the app.
-If the method return `NO`, you must make sure to report the summary event for this `UIViewController` at an appropriate time in the future.
+If this method returns `YES`, the summary event will be automatically tagged when the user leaves the view (i.e. `viewDidDisappear`) or when the user backgrounds the app.
+If the method returns `NO`, you must make sure to report the summary event for this `UIViewController` at an appropriate time in the future.

 #### `- (NSString *)cf_screenName;`